Our Society Heritage

 Historical Instrument and Artifacts Collection

 Oak Ridge Associated Universities (ORAU) houses an incredible collection of early instruments and artifacts related to the radiological sciences at its training facility in Oak Ridge, Tennessee.
 Although this collection is owned by the Oak Ridge Associated Universities Foundation, it is regarded as the Society's official location for gathering instruments and historical items.
-Portions of the collection can be seen online at ORAU's Professional Training Programs (PTP) website at www.orau.org/ptp/ptp.htm and selecting the link to the "Historical Collection" or quicker access through www.orau.org/ptp/museumdirectory.htm.
+Portions of the collection can be seen online at ORAU's Professional Training Programs (PTP) website at www.orau.org/ptp/ptp.htm (select the link to the "Historical Collection") or at www.orau.org/ptp/museumdirectory.htm.

 For additional information, contact the Society's Instruments Archive manager:

 Ensuring that Professional Enrichment Program (PEP) and Continuing Education Lectures (CEL) training materials are available to the membership is another ongoing effort.
 The initial collection of training materials was housed at San Diego State University and then relocated to the University of Cincinnati (UC).
 UC maintained the HPS Reference Library (as it was known) for several years through the committed efforts of the late Dr. Ellen Hochheiser.
 She originated and maintained the library and arranged the first PEP-session videotapes.
 In addition, Dr. Henry Spitz provided significant support from his knowledge of the library and past involvement in the HPS Continuing Education Committee (CEC).
 The UC student branch also provided support.
 Several years ago, however, the entire collection of videos and PEP/CEL training materials was moved to ORAU, where it currently exists.